BackendExpert/automate-backend-fullstack/README.md

   </a>
 </p>

-- `automate-backend-fullstack` is an npm package that helps you quickly set up a MongoDB model and Controller in a Node.js MVC backend using the Mongoose ORM.
+- `automate-backend-fullstack` is an npm package that helps you quickly set up a MongoDB model, Controller and Route in a Node.js MVC backend using the Mongoose ORM.
 This CLI tool allows you to specify model details, including field types, uniqueness, requirements, and default values, creating a ready-to-use Mongoose schema.

 ## Features